Incremental Graph Computation: Anchored Vertex Tracking in Dynamic Social Networks: Problem analysis

 (2) When $k = 2$ and $t\in [1,T]$, we note that the AVT problem can be solved by repeatedly answering the anchored $2$-core at each snapshot graph $G_t\in \mathcal{G}$.
 Besides, Bhawalkar et al.~\cite{DBLP:conf/icalp/BhawalkarKLRS12} proposed an exactly \textit{Linear-Time Implementation} algorithm to solve the anchored $2$-core problem in the snapshot graph $G_t$ with time complexity $\mathcal{O}(|E_t| + |V|log|V|)$.
 From the above, we can conclude that there is an implementation of the algorithm to answer the AVT problem by running in time complexity $\mathcal{O}(\sum_{t=1}^T(|E_t| + |V|log|V|))$.
 Therefore, the AVT problem is solvable in polynomial time while $k = 2$.

-(3) When $k \geq 3$ and $t\in [1,T]$, we first note that the anchored vertex tracking problem is equivalent to a set of anchored $k$-core problem at each snapshot graphs in evolving graph $\mathcal{G}$.
+(3) When $k \geq 3$ and $t\in [1,T]$, we first note that the anchored vertex tracking problem is equivalent to a set of anchored $k$-core problems at snapshot graphs $G_t\in \mathcal{G}$.
 Thus, we can conclude that the anchored vertex tracking problem is NP-hard once the anchored $k$-core problem is NP-hard.

 Next, we prove the problem of anchored $k$-core at each snapshot graph $G_t \in \mathcal{G}$ is NP-hard, by reducing the anchored $k$-core problem to the \textit{Set Cover} problem~\cite{DBLP:conf/coco/Karp72}.
-Given a fix instance $l$ of set cover with $s$ sets $S_1, .., S_s$ and $n$ elements $\{e_1,.., e_n\} = \bigcup_{i=1}^s S_i$, we first give the construction only for instance of set cover such that for all $i$, $|S_i|\leq k-1$.
-Then, we construct a corresponding instance of the anchored $k$-core problem in $G_t$ as follow, by lifting the above restriction while still obtaining the same results.
+Given a fix instance $l$ of set cover with $s$ sets $S_1, .., S_s$ and $n$ elements $\{e_1,.., e_n\} = \bigcup_{i=1}^s S_i$, we first give the construction only for instance of set cover such that for all $i$, $|S_i|\leq k-1$. \TT{In the following}, we construct a corresponding instance of the anchored $k$-core problem in $G_t$ by lifting the above restriction while still obtaining the same results.